 A gallery-style look is easier than you think, Kjos says.
 First, buy multiple frames in the same color, or paint existing ones to make them look unified.
 (Using identical matting helps too.)
 Next, arrange them on the floor close together to form a rough rectangle or square, leaving one or two inches between frames.
 “Bringing them [in] tight gives the visual [effect] of a unit, instead of various pieces,” Kjos explains.
 Once you figure out a pattern you like on the floor, tape that template onto the wall and hang up your frames.

 A dining-room facelift can be as simple as mixing up the styles and patterns of your chairs.
 For a modern effect, place classic upholstered pieces at the head and foot of your table, then use modern wood chairs, a long bench or colorful ottomans on the sides.

 5. Play With Paint

 “One of the easiest ways to make a dramatic, immediate home improvement is to paint one wall a bright or dark color,” Kjos says.
-Gray is trending this season, since it plays off other contrasting colors and feels modern.
-Kjos says she’s also feeling black, navy, burgundy and emerald green this year.
+Gray is a good choice, since it plays off other contrasting colors and feels modern.
 Not so sure about painting a feature wall?
 Try painting objects like vases, flower pots and small furniture for colorful impact at little cost.